JenniferT9462/Capstone-demo/README.md

 - Setup query params for the user inputs:

-        const query = req.query;
+        //Set queries for URL - That later will be used for user inputs const query = req.query;
         const name = query.name;
         const message = query.message;